 Security Screening

-Security screening is a very large potential market for millimetre wave technology.
-This is because over the last two decades the demand for individuals to be screened at entrances for illegal or forbidden items has risen dramatically, and shows no sign of abating.
+Security screening is a large potential market for millimetre wave technology, because in recent years the demand for screening individuals at entrances for illegal items has risen dramatically, and shows no sign of abating.

 The capability for screening individuals for items concealed under clothing is enabled by the almost complete transparency of clothing to millimetre waves.
 It will be the security screening technology of the future, being unobtrusive and fully automated using AI, to detect and identify metal and non-metallic threats.
 The technology offers a touchless screening capability, deployable in any scenario where there are people.